-In 2020 approximately 96% of the water supplied to the system Lead: If present, elevated levels of lead can cause was from the Silver Street Well and the remaining 4% came from serious health problems, especially for pregnant the McKinney/Quail system, through the new interconnection on women and young children.
-Lead in drinking water South Street.
-All of the drinking water supplied to this water sysis primarily from materials and components associtem this year was classified as groundwater, except a portion of the ated with service lines and home plumbing.
-4% was surface water which came from the Lake Tahoe Intake.
-TCPUD is responsible for providing high quality The groundwater sources are wells drilled deep into the ground, drinking water but cannot control the variety of maproviding clean, high quality water that consistently meets all terials used in plumbing components.
-When your standards without significant treatment.
-The Madden creek Water water has been sitting for several hours, you can System serves all residents from Cherry Street to Tahoe Ski Bowl minimize the potential for lead exposure by flush-Way in Homewood, CA. There have been no contaminants detecting your tap for 30 seconds to 2 minutes before used in the water supply, however the sources are still considered ing water for drinking or cooking.
-If you do so, you vulnerable to the activities located near the drinking water source. may wish to collect the flushed water and reuse it Well construction and security measures should provide protection for another beneficial purpose, such as watering from most contaminating activities.
-Copies of all source water plants.
-Information on lead in drinking water, testassessments are available for review at the TCPUD offices during ing methods, and steps you can take to minimize regular business hours.
-Upon request, copies can be sent to indiexposure is available from the Safe Drinking Water viduals by contacting the Utilities Superintendent at (530) 580-Hotline or at http://www.epa.gov/lead.
-6330.
+In 2021 approximately 97.5% of the water supplied to the system was from the Silver Street Well and the remaining 2.5% came from the McKinney/Quail system, through the new interconnection on South Street.
+All of the drinking water supplied to this water system this year was classified as groundwater.
+The groundwater sources are wells drilled deep into the ground, providing clean, high quality water that consistently meets all standards without significant treatment.
+The Madden creek Water System serves all residents from Cherry Street to Tahoe Ski Bowl Way in Homewood, CA. There have been no contaminants detected in the water supply, however the sources are still considered vulnerable to the activities located near the drinking water source.
+Well construction and security measures should provide protection from most contaminating activities.
+Copies of all source water assessments are available for review at the TCPUD offices during regular business hours.
+Upon request, copies can be sent to individuals by contacting the Utilities Superintendent at (530) 580-6330.